alxvmr/ALTMediaWriter/app/assets/UPDATING.md

 Each release name must have an accompanying images file.

 Logo filenames must match the "img" attribute of release in the sections files.
+This *could* be different from the filename!